-China’s “knock off” cities, built to resemble famous European and American cities like Venice and New York, have become tourist attractions in their own right.
-Here, we look at five of the most unusual.
+China’s “knock-off” cities, built to resemble famous European and American cities like Venice and New York, have become tourist attractions in their own right

 The surreal world of replication has become something of a 21st century obsession in China.
 Built partly as a reaction against the bland Communist-era architecture that proliferated in China from the 1950s to the 1990s, and partly as a marketing ploy, Western-themed cities offer more than just a house but a certain lifestyle, even if it’s mostly a fantasy version of the real thing.
 While many cities have become ghost towns, some are thriving, and all are well worth a visit.